Code-Institute-Submissions/CuteCakesbyBronaghMS2/README.md

 ### Coding Process & Bugs
 ======================

 gallery scrolling over navbar, played with z-index on gallery first.
-Wouldnt work, changed z-index on navbar, worked.
+Wouldnt work, changed z-index on navbar, worked. loading maps api with code Institute tutorial.
+Map didnt render, added given css, box loads with a something went wrong notification. tried moving the JS from the HTML to the main.js, same problem. checked js console in inspect, realised i had not authorised my workspace on my api restrictions. map was far too zoomed out, changed the zoom value in my js function. map too wide, changed width and position with css. markers didn't load, typo in js function? went through code Institute tutoral again, markers working.
+Seriously hard time getting emailjs to work, tried various methods and tutorals.
+Eventually, copied and pasted the code from the playground area of the emailjs site and it worked.
+I edited the code to suit the website